bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 The most important asset in Bridge Brawl.

+### Chicken Blackwood
+When you discover you're missing once Ace/keycard, so you sign off in 5.

 ### Australian Push
 A difference of 7 or fewer imps.
 Maybe the number is different (higher?), but you get the idea.